mathe-e-botond/ds-math-notes/04-linear-regression.md

 Where in case of linear regression $p_{\operatorname{mean}}$ is $1$

-We can either simulate lots of F values by sampling our data, calculating the fitted line and F score and finally calculating the F score for the whole dataset and finding percentiles of more extreme values from our simulations, or we can use the *F*-distribution
+We can either simulate lots of $F$ scores by sampling our data, calculating the fitted line and $F$ score and finally calculating the $F$ score for the whole dataset and finding percentiles of more extreme values from our simulations, or we can use the *F*-distribution

 ## **4.3 Categorical predictors**